Practice of Medicine

 Reducing Infection in Outpatient Settings

-All health care settings, regardless of the level of care provided, must make infection prevention a priority and must be equipped to observe “standard precautions.”
-The CDC advisory committee recommendations should guide health care providers in the ongoing training and prevention of acquired infections to the various ambulatory settings such as outpatient clinics, physician offices, surgery centers, and procedural centers such as gastroenterology and cardiology.
+All healthcare settings, regardless of the level of care provided, must make infection prevention a priority and must be equipped to observe “standard precautions.”
+The CDC advisory committee recommendations should guide healthcare providers in ongoing infection control training and prevention of acquired infections to the various ambulatory settings such as outpatient clinics, physician offices, surgery centers and procedural centers such as gastroenterology and cardiology.

 Ambulatory settings have unique considerations given the level of care provided and the differing requirements for infection control.
 Here we provide a brief summary of the published recommendations.

-Administration’s Role The CDC recommendations suggest that those with primary administrative oversight of the ambulatory care setting should ensure that sufficient fiscal and human resources are available to develop and maintain infection prevention.
-This includes the availability of equipment and supplies necessary for the consistent observation of standard precautions, including hand hygiene products, injection equipment, and personal protective equipment (e.g., gloves, gowns, face and eye protection).
+The CDC recommendations suggest that those with primary administrative oversight of the ambulatory care setting should ensure that sufficient fiscal and human resources are available to develop and maintain infection control practices.
+That includes the availability of equipment and supplies necessary for the consistent observation of standard precautions, including hand hygiene products, injection equipment and personal protective equipment (e.g., gloves, gowns, face and eye protection).

-Ongoing education and training of health care personnel are critical for ensuring that infection prevention policies and procedures are understood and followed.
+Ongoing education and infection control training of healthcare personnel is critical for ensuring that they understand infection prevention policies and procedures.
 Education on the basic principles and practices for preventing the spread of infections should be provided to all personnel.
-Training should include both Occupational Safety and Health Administration (OSHA) bloodborne pathogen training and patient safety, emphasizing job- or task-specific needs.
+Infection control training should include both Occupational Safety and Health Administration (OSHA) bloodborne pathogen training and patient safety, emphasizing job- or task-specific needs.
 Education and training should be provided upon orientation to the facility and should be repeated annually to maintain competency.

-- Ambulatory care facilities should establish policies and procedures for routine cleaning and disinfection of environmental surfaces as part of their infection prevention plan.
+Ambulatory care facilities should establish infection control policies and procedures for routine cleaning and disinfection of environmental surfaces as part of their infection prevention plan.

-- Respiratory Hygiene/Cough Etiquette is an element of standard precautions that highlights the need for prompt implementation of infection prevention measures at the first point of encounter with the facility/ambulatory settings (e.g., reception and triage areas).
+Respiratory hygiene/cough etiquette is an element of standard precaution that highlights the need for prompt implementation of infection prevention measures at the first point of encounter with the facility/ambulatory settings, such as reception and triage areas.
 This strategy is targeted primarily at patients and accompanying family members or friends.

-- The majority of ambulatory care settings likely will not have the resources to implement all of the isolation practices and other Transmission-Based Precautions (e.g., airborne precautions for patients with suspected tuberculosis, measles, or chicken pox) that are recommended for hospital settings.
+Facilities should develop and implement systems for early detection and management of potentially infectious patients at initial points of entry to the facility.
+The majority of ambulatory care settings likely will not have the resources to implement all of the isolation practices and other transmission-based precautions (e.g., airborne precautions for patients with suspected tuberculosis, measles or chicken pox) recommended for hospital settings.
 Nonetheless, specific syndromes involving diagnostic uncertainty (e.g., diarrhea, febrile respiratory illness, febrile rash) are routinely encountered in ambulatory settings and deserve appropriate triage.
-Facilities should develop and implement systems for early detection and management of potentially infectious patients at initial points of entry to the facility.

-Hopefully adoption of the guidance provided by the CDC recommendations will reduce the incidence of preventable medical care acquired infections in all settings.
-Facilities and health care providers are encouraged to refer to the CDC website, www.cdc.gov, which provides detailed guidance and references for the information included in this article.
+Hopefully, adoption of the guidance provided by the CDC recommendations will reduce the incidence of infections in all care settings.
+Facilities and healthcare providers are encouraged to refer to the CDC website, which provides detailed guidance and references for the information included in this article.

 Want to learn more?